Yodfat: First Jewish–Roman War

 By the first century CE Yodfat had expanded to encompass an area of 50 dunams (13 acres).
-Its siege and subsequent destruction in 67 CE are described in Josephus Flavius' The Wars of the Jews, his chronicle of the Revolt against the Romans.
-Led by future emperor Vespasian, three Roman legions — Legio V Macedonica, X Fretensis, and XV Apollinaris — besieged Yodfat, meeting strong Jewish resistance.
-After 47 days the city fell by treachery, and Josephus describes the death of 40,000 Jews and the enslavement of 1,200 women and children.
-Yodfat was razed and burnt on the first of the Hebrew month of Tammuz.
+Its siege and subsequent destruction in 67 CE are described in Josephus' The Jewish War, his chronicle of the First Jewish–Roman War.
+Led by future emperor Vespasian, three Roman legions—Legio V Macedonica, X Fretensis, and XV Apollinaris—besieged Yodfat, meeting strong Jewish resistance.
+After 47 days the city fell by treachery, and Josephus describes the death of 40,000 Jews and the enslavement of 1200 women and children.
+Yodfat was razed and burnt on the first of the Hebrew month of Tammuz (July 20, 67).

 While a few dozen remaining fighters committed suicide, Josephus managed to survive this pact and was captured by the Romans.